ymdt142/Devops/README.md

 File->Image->Container
 We get Image from dockerhub or image repository to create an container.

+What is Image??

+In Docker, an image is a lightweight, standalone, and executable package that includes everything needed to run a piece of software, including the code, runtime, libraries, and system tools.
+It serves as the blueprint for creating containers, which are running instances of the image.
+Docker images are built from a set of instructions contained in a file called a Dockerfile.

 1. Why Docker is light weight?
 Difference between docker and vm box?
 Docker is light weight becasue it share the resources with the host OS.